pogo61/Box-API-Hook/README.md

 ### Pre-Reqs
 - Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services)
     - Click on the "Create a Box Application" right hand menu item
     - enter the name of the application (any name you wish) into the "Application Name" field displayed, and ensure that the "Box content" radio button is selected
     - Click the "Create Application" button
     - If you are not already taken to the App you just created:
         - Click on the "My Applications" right menu item
         - Click the "Edit Application" button next to your newly created App
     - go to the "OAuth2 Parameters" section
     - Click the "Create a Developer Token" button
     - Copy the generated Token (This token has a 30 minute life)
+- you must install the pso extensions custom polices:
+    + unzip the com.soa.pso.openapi.extensions_7.2.2.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
+This will result in files placed in the sm70/lib/pso.opeapi.extensions_7.2.2 subdirectory
+    + restart both PM and ND(s)
+    + Using the SOA Admin Console, install the following features in each PM container:
+        * SOA Professional Services OpenAPI Extensions
+        * SOA Professional Services OpenAPI Extensions UI
+    + Using the SOA Admin Console, install the following features in each ND container:
+        * SOA Professional Services OpenAPI Extensions

 ### Getting Started Instructions
 #### Download and Import